ThingSet/thingset.github.io/docs/3b_can.md

 - Priority (28-26): Defines the importance of the message.
 For service messages, only 3 (high priority) or 7 (low priority) are valid.
 - Extended data page / EDP (25): Always 1b to prevent collision with SAE J1939 and NMEA2000 devices on the same bus
 - Message type (24): 0b for service message
-- Function ID (23-16): Function ID of application layer protocol
+- Function code (23-16): Function code of application layer protocol
 - Destination address (15-8): Destination node address (255 for broadcast)
 - Source address (7-0): Source node address (255 for anonymous message during address claiming)